MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms.md

 |**TPM-trusted attestation:** Offers the strongest possible protections but also requires more configuration steps.
 Host hardware and firmware must include TPM 2.0 and UEFI 2.3.1 with Secure Boot enabled. | Guarded hosts are approved based on their TPM identity, Measured Boot sequence, and code integrity policies to ensure they only run approved code.|
 | **Host key attestation:** Intended to support existing host hardware where TPM 2.0 is not available.
 Requires fewer configuration steps and is compatible with commonplace server hardware. | Guarded hosts are approved based on possession of the key. |

 Another mode named **Admin-trusted attestation** is deprecated beginning with Windows Server 2019.
 This mode was based on guarded host membership in a designated Active Directory Domain Services (AD DS) security group.
-Host key attestation provides similar assurance and is easier to set up.
+Host key attestation provide similar host identification and is easier to set up.

 ## Assurances provided by the Host Guardian Service